udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Full-Stack-Web-Developer/README.md

    5. How to solve large and long problems.
    6. Responsive Web Design: How to make web pages look good.

-####What a student needs to know before taking the Full-Stack Web Developer Nanodegree:
+####What any student needs to know before taking the Full-Stack Web Developer Nanodegree:

 ####What to learn after IPND but before taking the Full-Stack Web Developer Nanodegree: